All Products

 1. Create a Service.

-Create a file named my-nginx-svc.yaml and add the following content to the file.
+Create a file named my-nginx-svc.yaml that contains the following YAML content for the sample Service.

-• Replace ${YOUR_LB_ID} in service.beta.kubernetes.io/alibaba-cloud-loadbalancer-id with the ID of the SLB instance that you created in the SLB console.
+• Modify the service.beta.kubernetes.io/alibaba-cloud-loadbalancer-id annotation.
+Replace ${YOUR_LB_ID} with the ID of the SLB instance that you created in the SLB console.

-• Set selector to the value of matchLabels in the my-nginx.yaml file, which is app: nginx.
-This way, the Service is associated with the backend pod.
+• Change the value of selector to the value of matchLabels in the my-nginx.yaml file of the sample application.
+The value is app: nginx.
+This associates the Service with the backend application.

 apiVersion: v1